At what age did you begin participating in running and triathlon?

 I'd love to see running and triathlon events continue to grow and make more and more unique opportunities available.
 I'd love to see the general public become more supportive of these events and cities do more to make running and biking safer.
 There are daily reports of people being hit by cars while running and biking and I'd love to see more development and innovation in safety for athletes who train on our roads.

-- 11. What lessons have you taken from ___ (sport) that have helped you in your professional and personal life away from the field/court/other surface?
+What lessons have you taken from running that have helped you in your professional and personal life away from the trail?

 Training for marathons and triathlons has taught me discipline, commitment, and the importance of sticking to a plan more than anything else in life!
 They have also taught me that any regular person can do incredible things if they are willing to make the sacrifices and stick to their plans.
 Overall, my achievements in these endurance sports have brought me confidence!
 I have also grown so much by giving back to the sport.
 Being a run leader with my running club and leading others toward achieving their first marathon has been amazing.
 Serving on the board of TAT allows me to helps triathlon to continue to grow.
 And now with Ainsley's Angels, sharing my legs to push a person with disabilities that prevent them from running or even walking, has brought me more joy than doing these things for myself has ever done.
 It has been a journey, and I feel like it has just begun!

-- 12. What advice do you have for younger athletes coming up in ____ (sport)?
+What advice do you have for younger athletes coming up in running?

 Get involved a group for the motivation and accountability that brings you.
 Learn from others who are experienced and don't be afraid to ask questions.
 Learn from your mistakes.
 Always have and follow a plan but don't let it rule YOU.
 Find a way to create balance and avoid obsession.
 Find ways to teach, share, motivate and include others - it will enrich your experience tenfold!